haniffalab/Single-cell-RNAseq-data-analysis-bundle/data/README.md

-this folder is empty but you should have with the single cell analysis bundle and place your data inside
+this folder is empty but you should have it with the single cell analysis bundle and place your data inside